Which is the best 4K Blu-ray player to buy?

 - Flimsy build quality

-If Sony’s X800 ranks as more of a premium offering, the UBP-X700 brings 4K down to a more affordable level.
+While Sony’s X800 is a distinctly premium offering, the UBP-X700 brings 4K within reach of purchasers on a budget.

-Despite the cheaper build quality, the X700 retains many of the same features as its older sibling.
-Plus, it also supports Dolby Vision HDR for those who have compatible TVs and 4K discs.
+Despite the cheaper build quality, the X700 retains many of the same features as its older sibling, and it also supports Dolby Vision HDR for those who have compatible TVs and 4K discs.

 Produces dazzling UHD images